google/docsy/content/en/docs/Getting started/_index.md

     ```bash
     git clone https://github.com/google/docsy-example.git
     ```
-1. In GitHub, create a [new empty repo](https://help.github.com/en/articles/create-a-repo) for your site.
+1. In GitHub, create a [new empty repo](https://help.github.com/en/articles/create-a-repo) for your site with your chosen repo name.
+For clarity you may also want to rename the root directory (`docsy-example`) of your local working copy to match, though everything will still work even if you don't.

-1. Change your local copy's `origin` to your new repo (otherwise you'll be trying to push changes to the Docsy example site rather than to your own site):
+1. In your site root directory, change your local copy's `origin` to your new repo (otherwise you'll be trying to push changes to the Docsy example site rather than to your own site):

     ```bash
     $ git remote remove origin